the episode

 John McLarty: Right.

 And as he refines our works and whatever’s left after it is purged by the fire is what we’re going to have as a reward.
-On the others, for non believers, their works are going to be measured and are always going to fail because the Bible is very clear that we can’t work our way to heaven.
-So this again, in Hebrews chapter 10, we’re talking about Christians and what happens to them here and in the hereafter when they have chosen or, you know, and I’ve been this, I’m not saying they as if I’ve never done but when we choose to live as a born again believer in the world according to the enemy’s plan.
+For non believers, their works are going to be measured and are always going to fail because the Bible is very clear that we can’t work our way to heaven.
+So this again, in Hebrews Chapter 10, we’re talking about Christians and what happens to them here and in the hereafter when they have chosen or, you know, and I’ve been this, I’m not saying they as if I’ve never done this but when we choose to live as a born again believer in the world according to the enemy’s plan.

-Kimberly Faith: fire.
-Exactly.
+Kimberly Faith: Exactly.

 John McLarty: Yeah.
 And so that’s this fearful expectation.